A-Momin/noteshub/nts/notes_aws2.md

             -   **Zero Downtime Deployment:** Dynamic port mapping, combined with an ALB, facilitates rolling updates and blue/green deployments by allowing new tasks to launch on the same instance as old tasks (on a new dynamic port) before the old ones are terminated.

         </details>

-    #### Components of AWS ECS

-    Understanding the core components of ECS is crucial for working with the service:

-    1.  **Cluster:** A logical grouping of container instances (EC2 instances or Fargate infrastructure).
-Clusters are region-specific.
-    2.  **Container Instance:** An EC2 instance that has the ECS container agent running on it and is registered to an ECS cluster.
-For Fargate, this is the underlying compute resource managed by AWS.
-For ECS Anywhere, this is your registered on-premises instance.
-    3.  **Task Definition:** A JSON file that describes one or more containers (up to 10) that form your application.
-It specifies details like:
-        -   Docker image to use
-        -   CPU and memory requirements for each container
-        -   Port mappings
-        -   Environment variables
-        -   Mount points for volumes
-        -   Networking mode
-        -   IAM roles for tasks and task execution
-        -   Health checks
-    4.  **Task:** An instantiation of a task definition.
-It's a running container or a group of co-located containers defined in a task definition.
-    5.  **Service:** A configuration that allows you to run and maintain a specified number of instances of a task definition simultaneously in a cluster.
-The ECS service scheduler ensures that the desired number of tasks is running and handles task failures by launching new tasks.
-Services can optionally be integrated with Elastic Load Balancing (ELB) to distribute traffic across the tasks.
-    6.  **Container Agent:** Software that runs on each container instance (for EC2 and ECS Anywhere launch types).
-It communicates with the ECS control plane to manage containers and tasks.
-    7.  **ECS Registry (ECR):** A fully managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
-ECS can directly pull images from ECR.
-    8.  **Task Placement Strategies and Constraints:** These rules determine how ECS places tasks across the container instances within a cluster.
-Strategies include `spread` (distribute tasks evenly), `binpack` (place tasks densely to minimize instance usage), and `random`.
-Constraints allow you to place tasks based on instance attributes, custom attributes, or Availability Zones.
-    9.  **Capacity Providers (for EC2 Launch Type):** Allow you to manage the underlying EC2 instance capacity for your ECS clusters.
-You can define how ECS should scale the instances in response to task demands, integrating with Auto Scaling Groups.

     -   <details><summary style="font-size: 25px;color:#C71585">Task Definition (The Blueprint)</summary>